kumanna/armadillo-debian/README.txt

 be 100% correct.
 If you find a bug, either in the library or the documentation, we are very interested in hearing about it.

+Armadillo makes extensive use of template metaprogramming, recursive templates and template based function overloading.
+As such, C++ compilers which do not fully implement the C++ standard may not work correctly.

 === 1.1.
 Windows Specific Caveats ===

-The development and testing has so far been mainly done on UNIX-like platforms (Linux and MacOS), however there should be little or no platform specific code.
+The development and testing has so far been mainly done on UNIX-like platforms (Linux and Mac OS X), however there should be little or no platform specific code.
 While rudimentary tests were done on a Windows machine, the developers are interested in hearing how well Armadillo works in more thorough tests.

-The 'MS Visual C++ 2008 Express Edition' compiler is known not to work.
-This is due to its incomplete implementation of the C++ standard.
+If you're having trouble with the 'MS Visual C++ 2008 Express Edition' compiler (due to its incomplete support for the C++ standard), you may want to try the following alternative free compilers:

-Alternative free compilers include:
   - Intel's C++ compiler
     http://software.intel.com/en-us/intel-compilers/

-  - GCC (part MingGW)
+  - GCC (part MinGW)
     http://www.mingw.org/

   - GCC (part of CygWin)
     http://www.cygwin.com/

+If using Intel's C++ compiler, you'll need version 10.0 or better.
+If using GCC, you'll need version 4.0 or better.